stevenfollis/hybrid-workshop/README.md

 Let's start by adding our 2nd Windows Server 2016 worker node to the cluster.

+1. You will be asked for a license key.
+Click `Upload License` and select the `docker_subscription.lic` file that was downloaded from the Docker Store after signing up for the Trial License.

 1. From the main dashboard in UCP, click `Add a Node` on the bottom left of the screen

 	![](./images/add_a_node.png)